mtford90/siesta/docs/guide.md

 <a id="descriptors"></a>
 ## Descriptors

 `Collection.prototype.descriptor(opts)` registers a descriptor with a particular collection.
 A descriptor describes HTTP requests and responses and used by Siesta to decide what changes to make to the object graph on both requests and responses.
-This is performed through the use of `Mapping.prototype.map` which is also available for mapping arbritrary data onto the graph outside of HTTP.
+This is performed through the use of `Model.prototype.map` which is also available for mapping arbritrary data onto the graph outside of HTTP.

 The below descriptor describes the GitHub endpoint for obtaining a specific users repositories. `path` is a regular expression, `mapping`tells Siesta what kind of objects to expect from this endpoint and `method` is the HTTP method, list of http methods or a wildcard.